Friday, December 30, 2016

 Any Deadhead worth his or her salt will immediately swoon and sway to “Ripple”, and join in the celestial choir finishing the tune with “da da da”s.
 On the record it’s a quick segue to “Brokedown Palace”, which almost seems like a natural part two, a honky tonk piano adding to the atmosphere.
 Something of a sore thumb is “Till The Morning Comes”, mostly because we far prefer Neil Young’s shorter song of a similar title from the same year.
 There’s something a little sinister about declaring “you’re my woman now” and demanding that she make herself easy.
 “Attics Of My Life” provides a wide palette to prove how much they’d progressed on their harmonies, but just like the last album started and finished strong, so does this with “Truckin’”, which has more drug references to make the kids giggle, and the source of any mention of a long, strange trip.

 To continue our Beatles insight above, while that band spent the next three years in the studio, the Dead took the opposite route, and wouldn’t release another studio album of new material for three years.
 They almost didn’t have to, since they proved themselves so well with both Workingman’s Dead and American Beauty.
 This album completes the one-two punch, and belongs in the other side of a Maxell 90 with its brother.
 (Live versions, most from before the album was released, all needing a lot of work on harmonies, fill up the expanded disc, along with edited single versions of “Truckin’” and “Ripple”.
 The eventual 50th Anniversary Deluxe Edition kept with the program by adding another show from three days before the one on the bonus discs in the Workingman’s Dead anniversary set.
-And just as with that release, a few hours of demos and alternate takes was released digitally as American Beauty: The Angel’s Share.)
+And just as with that release, a few hours of demos and alternate takes were released digitally as American Beauty: The Angel’s Share.)

 Grateful Dead American Beauty (1970)—4